SystemsApproach/private5g/arch.rst

 The mobile cellular network provides wireless connectivity to devices that are on the move.
-These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but are increasingly starting to include cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
+These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but increasingly includes cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.

 .. _fig-cellular:
 .. figure:: figures/Slide2.png